 First of all, they’re definitely not suitable for tents or caravans.
 Some pubs may have a campsite as well, but the book listings are purely for motorhomes and campervans.
 If you have a campervan with a rising roof and you sleep upstairs, you might also need to choose with care.

-We’ve just stayed in our first Brit Stops location – a country pub car park in Hampshire.
-We ate in the pub (most hosts will expect you to spend a bit of money with them out of fairness).
+When we stayed in our first Brit Stops location – a country pub car park in Hampshire, we ate in the pub (most hosts will expect you to spend a bit of money with them out of fairness).
 It wouldn’t have been one we’d have chosen to eat in had it not been for the free camping, so you may need to weigh up your priorities – free stopover or the best menu.

-Going to bed before the pub closed meant we heard every car and tipsy party leave, the school bus pick-up early in the morning and the arrival of the bin lorry.
+Sleeping upstairs in the rising roof meant we heard every car and tipsy party leave, the school bus pick-up early in the morning and the arrival of the bin lorry.
 None of that would be a problem in a more enclosed motorhome or high-top campervan, and definitely not a problem in many of the farmshop or leisure locations.

 So, our verdict: a great system and perfect for quick stopovers.
 At a pub stop, you can stroll a few metres back to your bed after a meal and a drink or two.
 For rising roof campervans – think about noise and how exposed you’ll feel.
 A fantastic addition to camping options!